-WE ARE NOW ACCEPTING SUBMISSIONS FOR THE 2013 BERNARD SCHWARTZ BOOK AWARD.
+WE ARE NO LONGER ACCEPTING SUBMISSIONS FOR THE 2013 BERNARD SCHWARTZ BOOK AWARD.

-Water: Asia’s New Battleground (Georgetown University Press) by Brahma Chellaney has won the 2012 Asia Society Bernard Schwartz Book Award.
-Dr. Chellaney, a professor of strategic studies at the Centre for Policy Research in New Delhi, will be honored and presented with a $20,000 prize at a special event to be held at Asia Society’s headquarters in New York City on January 23.
-An additional event with Dr. Chellaney will be taking place in coordination with the India Project at the Brookings Institution in Washington, D.C. on January 24.
+Water: Asia's New Battleground (Georgetown University Press) by Brahma Chellaney won the 2012 Asia Society Bernard Schwartz Book Award.
+Dr. Chellaney, a professor of strategic studies at the Centre for Policy Research in New Delhi, was honored and presented with a $20,000 prize at a special event to be held at Asia Society's headquarters in New York City on January 23.
+An additional event with Dr. Chellaney took place in coordination with the India Project at the Brookings Institution in Washington, D.C. on January 24.

 The Asia Society Bernard Schwartz Book Award is the only award that recognizes nonfiction books for their outstanding contributions to the understanding of contemporary Asia or U.S.-Asia relations, as well as potential policy impacts relating to the region.
 Water: Asia's New Battleground was selected from nearly 90 nominations submitted by U.S. and Asia-based publishers for books published in 2011.